MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-data-lake-services.md

 These datasets are usually of unknown quality and accuracy.
 They are still categorized as a **data product** but are temporary and only relevant to the user group using the data.

 Sometimes these datasets mature, and the enterprise should consider how they promote these **Data Products** from the Workspace to the Curated Data Layer.
+In order to keep Data Product teams responsible for new Data Products, it is recommended to provide these teams a dedicated folder on the Curated Data Layer in which they can then then store the new results and share them with other teams across the organization.

 ## Understanding the built-in RBAC roles